project-forth-works/project-forth-works/Algorithms/CRC-generation/README.md

 CRC-codes are used to check whether a set of data, like a string, is unchanged and intact.
 It can, for instance, be used to see whether a send message has been received correctly.

 An example explains the idea: a set of data is used to generate a number, the CRC-code.
 On the receiving end the same method is used to also generate a CRC-code on the received data.
-If the two CRC-codes match, there is a high likelyhood that the data was correctly received.
+If the two CRC-codes match, there is a high likelihood that the data was correctly received.

-The same principle can be used in any situatin where a check on the integrity of data is needed.
+The same principle can be used in any situation where a check on the integrity of data is needed.

-It is good to realize that such a check is not fully waterproof.
+It is good to realise that such a check is not fully waterproof.
 With a 16bit CRC-code, the change of accidentally having a correct code is 1:65536.
 But for most applications this is already enough.

-It is also good to realize that there are many, many, many different CRC-standards.
+It is also good to realise that there are many, many, many different CRC-standards.
 They all have the same principle but differ in details.
 This is all not that relevant when using it for yourself, but finding the correct version for existing protocol is not always easy.
 For an example see the CRC16 for NRF24.

 The start-value is critical: start with 0xFFFF and you have the CCITT version of CRC-16, start with 0x0000 and you have the CRC-a6 as used in the XMODEM data-transfer protocol.